temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 <details>
 <summary>

-**How does the Temporal server get information to the Worker?**
+**How does the Worker know which Activity to execute and when to do so?**

 </summary>

-It adds the information to a Task Queue.
+Each Worker is configured to poll a specified Task Queue, whose name is specified when the Worker is created.
+The Temporal Server adds tasks to this queue, specifying the details about the Workflows and Activities that the Worker should execute.

 </details>